lukejamesmorrison/Instructional-Material/Functions.md

     # code
 end
 ```
 A nearly universal way of function definition.
 The function name is a descriptive string of characters and uses `()` to wrap comma-separated arguments.
 Almost all modern languages use this form.
-Note that an argument may have a default value making this argument option when called:
+Note that an argument may have a default value making this argument optional when the function is called:

 ```ruby
 hello_im_a_function(we, are)